dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Implementing Windows Virtual Desktop in the enterprise.md

 1. How will the standardized desktop image be created?

     The recommendation would be to create the managed WVD image that Contoso Healthcare is wanting to deliver to their users.
-Optionally, the could also create a VHD for the standard image.
+Optionally, they could also create a VHD for the standard image.
 Details on this process are in the links provided in the student guide.
 Another option is to have an image created with Windows 10 multi-user licensing and Office365 ProPlus at the time of creating the Windows Virtual Desktop host pool, and then making adjustments to that image based on custom requirements.
 You could use the following automated image building solutions to create and manage this image, such as Azure Image Builder (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder-overview) or Build image with Packer (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/build-image-with-packer) to manage images in Azure.

 2. How will applications be delivered to the desktop image?